xiaoguomeiyitian/ToolBox/prompt.md

    - Refer to the example: `test/tools/time_tool.test.ts`
    - Must include:
      - Parameter validation tests (verifying required parameter missing scenarios)
-     - Normal/abnormal function scenario coverage
      - External dependency Mock (such as file system operations)
    - Execution method:
      - Full test: `npm run test`
-     - Single test: `npm run test:single TestFileName`
+     - Single test: `npm run test -- test/tools/TestFileName`
-     - Coverage check: `npm run coverage` (must be ≥80%, used to validate logic branch coverage; add test cases if not met)

 6.  **Run Test Cases:**
-    *   Use the `npm run test` command to run all test cases, or use the `npm run test:single <test case name>` command to run a single test case.
+    *   Use the `npm run test` command to run all test cases, or use the `npm run test -- test/tools/TestFileName` command to run a single test case.

 7.  **Verify Test Results:**
     *   Check the test results to ensure that all test cases pass.
-If tests fail or coverage is insufficient, use this feedback to identify flaws in the tool implementation and iterate improvements.
+If tests fail, use this feedback to identify flaws in the tool implementation and iterate improvements.

 8.  **Configure Dynamic Loading:**
     *   Files in the `tools` directory are dynamically loaded.
 Ensure your tool file follows this structure: